 provide security services.
 CMS protecting content types, those that

-types, those that provide no security services but encapsulate other
+protecting content types, those that provide no security services but

 Show full document text